amzn/style-dictionary/docs/properties.md

 ```

 ### Attribute reference / alias
-You can reference (alias) existing attributes by using the dot-notation object path (the fully articulated property name) in brackets
+You can reference (alias) existing values by using the dot-notation object path (the fully articulated property name) in brackets.
+Note that this only applies to values; referencing a non-value property will cause unexpected results in your output.
 ```json
 {
   "size": {